the1lab/1lab/src/Cat/Order/Diagram/Glb.lagda.md

 family, _then_ we use the word "meet".
 The distinction here is entirely artificial, and it's just because we can't reuse the identifier `is-glb`{.Agda} for these two slightly different cases.
-Summing up: to us, a meet is a lub of two elements.
+Summing up: to us, a meet is a glb of two elements.

 ```agda
 module _ {ℓ ℓ′} (P : Poset ℓ ℓ′) where